BryanKCodes/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:**
+**Note: Error Handling**

+**Missing Roles:**
-If there are insufficient persons to form a full team (i.e., missing a required role), the command will throw a `CommandException` with:
+If one or more required roles are missing (i.e., there is no unassigned person for at least one role), the command will throw a `CommandException` with:

-`No teams could be formed.
-Ensure there is at least one unassigned person for each role (Top, Jungle, Mid, ADC, Support).`
+`Cannot form a team: No persons available for role(s): [Role1, Role2, ...].`

+For example, if there are no unassigned Support and Jungle players:

+`Cannot form a team: No persons available for role(s): Support, Jungle.`

+**Duplicate Champion Conflicts:**
+If champion conflicts prevent forming even the first team (i.e., the highest-ranked available players for each role have champion duplicates), the command will throw a `CommandException` with:

+`Operation would result in duplicate champions in the team.
+[Name1] and [Name2] both play: [Champion].`

+For example, if the highest-ranked Mid player "Faker" and the highest-ranked Support player "Keria" both play Ahri:

+`Operation would result in duplicate champions in the team.
+Faker and Keria both play: Ahri.`

+**Partial Success:**
 Any leftover unassigned persons remain in the pool and can be used in future auto-grouping operations.
+If some teams are successfully formed but champion conflicts prevent forming additional teams, the command will succeed with the teams that were formed.

 </box>